NickGrunert/master-thesis/modules/03_truth_compare.typ

     The implementation of this would, in principle, be a rational course of action, given the subsequent section's introduction of the metrics within the formula.
 However, this approach was not adopted, as it would not lead to an improvement of the algorithms calculational efficiency that would rectify the work required to realize it.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
-    The following code shows a simple implementation of the IoU calculation.
+    The following code shows a simple implementation of the #abr("IoU") calculation.
     The individual segments are first redefined as sets for computational efficiency, since it allow for faster membership testing and set operations via binary operations.
     ```python
     def calculate_iou(seg1, seg2):